 As part of our guided backpacking trips, clients are required to participate in an 8-part Planning Curriculum that prepares them for their trip and that can be retooled easily for their personal trips.
 We run the Curriculum in Google Classroom, but I’ve opted to share this map-making assignment here, since the formatting is more user-friendly and since it may have some public good.

 This exercise will introduce you to the CalTopo functions that I use most often, and that other backpackers probably do, too.
 Like most software, mastery requires extensive use, so completing this assignment is more of a beginning than a mission accomplished.

 If you can’t figure out some of the steps, refer to the CalTopo Training Webpage or leave a comment.
 Our clients can also pose questions to their group in Classroom.

 If you don’t already have a CalTopo subscription, you’ll need one.

-To complete this assignment as written, a BASIC account is required (currently, $20 per year).
+To complete this assignment as written, a MOBILE account is required (currently, $20 per year).
 But a FREE account gets you most of the way there — in the final step, you’ll be limited to 8.5″ x 11″ sheets rather than my preferred 11″ x 17″.

 1. Import a geographic file